nikolajkb/LiteralJapanese/README.md

 3. ``token`` (a token object with info on POS etc., refer to Tokenizer.py)

 #### Testing
-To test, you need to provide a test file.
+To test the system, you need to provide a test file.
 Two test files are provided in the data folder.\
 Example command:\
 `LiteralJapanese.py --test "...LiteralJapaneseTranslation\data\sentences_dev.txt" -v -p` \
 You can also test only the tokenization using the --tt command